17 Amazing Rome Sites

 Pantheon

-Another amazing site in Rome is The Pantheon.
-The Pantheon is a temple that was built between 118 and 128 A.D. on the site of a previous temple.
+Another fantastic site in Rome is the Pantheon.
+The Pantheon is a temple built between 118 and 128 A.D. on the site of a previous temple.
 The Pantheon is actually the burial place of Rome’s kings and other prominent figures, including Raphael.
 An amazing feat of architectural ingenuity, it was once the world’s largest dome.
 It is an architecturally perfect building with a ceiling made of cement.
 The oculus in the dome is open to the beautiful sky above.
 You can read more from a previous post.

 Did you know that Italy has two countries within its borders?
 The Vatican is one, and San Marino located in southeast Italy is another!